mwambajoakim/alx-higher_level_programming/0x00-python-hello_world/README.md

 - `word_first_3` contains the first 3 letters of the variable `word`
 - `word_last_2` contains the last 2 letters of the variable `word`
 - `middle_word` contains the value of the variable `word` without the first and last letters

+## 08 - This program prints `object-oriented programming with Python`, followed by a new line.
+- No loops or coditional statements used
+- Program is exactle 5 lines
+- No new variables were created
+- No string literals were used